 HISTORIC MILLS OF THE OZARKS

-The mills were a special place for commerce and social gatherings and provided essential services such and grinding their corn harvest into meal.
+The mills were a special place for commerce and social gatherings and provided essential services such and grinding corn into meal.

 A trip to the mill was a big deal because many of the people at this time might have gone months without seeing a neighbor.

-Now, only remnants of the mills remain, so I am photographing them with my historic dry plate camera from the 1880's and making handmade archival platinum and palladium prints so generations in the future can see these amazing pieces of American history before they are gone forever.
+Now, only remnants of the mills remain, so I am photographing them with my historic 19th century cameras and making handmade archival platinum and palladium fine art prints so generations in the future can see these amazing pieces of American history before they are gone forever.

 ABOUT MY PROCESS

-I start the process by hand cutting glass plates to the proper size for my camera and preparing them for accepting a light sensitive silver gelatin emulsion.
+I start the process by hand cutting paper negatives to the proper size for my large format view camera and preparing them for accepting a light sensitive silver gelatin emulsion.

-Then, in my darkroom laboratory, I create an 1880's light sensitive silver gelatin emulsion from raw materials and chemicals using the exact same formulas as the 19th century photographers.
-The glass prep and emulsion making spans over 2 to 3 days.
+In my darkroom laboratory, I create an 1880's light sensitive silver gelatin emulsion from raw materials and chemicals using the exact same formulas as the 19th century photographers.
+It takes about 3 days to make everything before I can head out into the field.

-Once the plates are fully cured and dried, I load them into my camera's plate holders before heading out to the field and photographing each mill the same way they would have in the 19th century.
+Once the paper negatives are fully cured and dried, I load them into my camera's plate holders before heading out to the field and photographing each mill the same way they would have in the 19th century.

 As you can see, it is a lot of work and effort in order to have the opportunity to spend time in the field and photograph the mills.
 I enjoy the entire process and benefit from the slower and contemplative workflow.